johsteffens/beth/doc/bcore/btcl_network_builder.md

 lfo = @sine( .frq = 2 );
 vibrato = @:rk( .lfo = lfo, @sine( .frq = 1000 + 100 * @~rk.lfo ) );
 ```
+### Functions
+When a function is passed as parameter, it is converted into a functor.

 <sub>&copy; 2024 Johannes B. Steffens</sub>